Gulab Jamun with Coconut (South African Style)

 - Rub in the softened butter until the mixture resembles fine breadcrumbs.

-- Remove from syrup, let excess drip off, and roll in desiccated coconut.
+- Remove jamuns from syrup and let excess drip off.

 Notes